 In 2018, Cerebral Palsy Kids & Families was able to offer adapted bikes to 175 children ages of 3 – 17 years, affected by cerebral palsy and other physical disabilities.
 The full program costs approximately $90,000 annually to support the number of applicants registering for the Adapted Bike Program.

-The reputation and credibility of the Adapted Bike Program has gained city-wide recognition.
+The reputation and credibility of the Adapted Bike Program has gained nation recognition.
 The community has noticed that with specialized equipment, severely disabled children can know the joy and benefits of riding a bicycle.
 This important program opens conversations, facilitates inclusion and promotes overall health wellness.

 Carol Mertens - Adapted Bike Coordinator

 Sheralee Stelter - Bike Fitter